Preserving the Legacy of Black Performing Artists From Lancaster County

 Intelligencer Journal article about Bridgett’s performance as the Wife of Bath in “The Canterbury Tales,” c.
 1973.

-According to The Journal of the Lancaster County Historical Society’s article “State of the Arts in Lancaster County–1989”, she continued her teaching career into the 1980s directed the choir at the Unitarian-Universalist Church of Lancaster.
+According to the Lancaster New Era in 1966, Bridgett was a soloist for the Lancaster Symphony Orchestra and Fulton Opera House, performing opera numbers like “Heart Thy Sweet Voice.”
+Bridgett had a lasting relationship with Fulton.
+In the 1970s, she performed in several plays for the company, including The Canterbury Tales, The Pilgrims, and The Wife of Bath’s Tale.
+According to The Journal of the Lancaster County Historical Society’s article “State of the Arts in Lancaster County–1989”, she continued her teaching career into the 1980s, directing the choir at the Unitarian-Universalist Church of Lancaster.
 Bridgett passed away in 2011 at the age of 82.
-Romayne Bridgett has had a lasting impact on Lancaster County’s performing arts community, and will continue to be honored at LancasterHistory with the Romayne Bridgett Information File, which houses many the newspapers that documented her performances, photos of her teaching, and excerpts from her own scrapbooks.
+Romayne Bridgett has had a lasting impact on Lancaster County’s performing arts community and will continue to be honored at LancasterHistory with the Romayne Bridgett Information File, which houses many of the newspapers that documented her performances, photos of her teaching, and excerpts from her scrapbooks.

 The Tranells: “Central Pennsylvania’s Version of a Motown Act”